NTP Stratum Levels Explained: From Stratum 0 to 16

 A Stratum 2 server synchronizes with one or more Stratum 1 servers using NTP over UDP (port 123).
 This is the most widespread setup because it requires no specialized hardware: an ntpd or chronyd daemon is enough.

 Nearly all public servers on the pool.ntp.org network are Stratum 2 or Stratum 3.
-They are synchronized with Stratum 1 servers operated by metrology institutes, universities, telecom operators or hosting providers like RDEM Systems.
+They are synchronized with Stratum 1 servers operated by metrology institutes, universities, telecom operators or hosting providers like RDEM Systems, which announces its Stratum 2 nodes from its own autonomous network AS206014.

 Stratum 3 to 15: the cascading chain